Thienvule/Trading-Market-Research-Power-Query-Power-BI/README.md

 The primary objective for ED is to source the best prices, which serves as the cornerstone of its trading operations.
 To evaluate the company’s business activities for 2024, ED has tasked me, as the data analyst, with processing raw data acquired from market research.
 My goal is to generate insights that assess ED's performance in comparison to competitors and identify opportunities for improved sourcing strategies.

 ## Power Query - Raw File Processing
 In Power Query, the data cleaning process commenced after loading and combining all 12 files.
 The raw data contained numerous data type and typographical errors, which I addressed using tools such as formatting (trim, clean) and value replacements for erroneous entries.
 However, detailing these steps would involve excessive reading, so I will skip to the query logic that creates the necessary columns for the final Power BI dashboards.

+Note: In this github repository, I would not show Power Query code as it would contain sensitive data, yet I would provide the logic to create the needed columns below.

 Let's take a brief look at the raw data given: